-I recently opened a new Tangerine savings account to take advantage of the $150 in sign up bonuses they are offering as part of their rebranding efforts.
-What I didn’t mention was that one of the main motivators for opening this new account, other than the sign up bonuses and great features, is to start doing a little bit of interest rate chasing.
+I recently opened a new Tangerine savings account to take advantage of the $150 in sign-up bonuses they're offering as part of their rebranding efforts.
+What I didn’t mention was that one of the main motivators for opening this new account, other than the sign-up bonuses and great features, is to start doing a little bit of interest rate chasing.

 Interest rate chasing – what’s that, you ask?

 Well, it’s almost exactly as it sounds.
 It means you keep a keen eye out for the highest interest rates and you continually move your money around from bank to bank to make sure that you’re always getting the best rate.
 Sound like a lot of work, right?

 Well, it could be a lot of work if you are inefficient with it and always jumping ship for an infinitesimal increase in your rate.